StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 This program is a remote control transmitter.
 When one of three switches are made (shorted to ground) a packet is transmitted with single byte indicating the state of Switch0 as bit 0, Switch1 as bit 1 and Switch2 as bit 2.
 To prevent false triggering at the receiver the packet contains a
 32 bit number called the TXIdentity which in this example is set to 1234554321.
 The receiver will only act on, change the state of the outputs, if the identity set in the receiver matches that of the  transmitter.
 The chance of a false trigger is fairly remote.

 Between switch presses the LoRa device and Atmel micro controller are put to sleep.
 A switch press wakes up the processor from sleep, the switches are read and a packet sent.
+On a 'bare bones' Arduino set-up the transmitter has a sleep current of approx 2.2uA, so it's ideal for a battery powered remote control with a potential range of many kilometres.

 The pin definitions, LoRa frequency and LoRa modem settings are in the Settings.h file.

 #### 22\_On\_Off\_Receiver &emsp; &emsp; &emsp;  &emsp; &emsp; &emsp; (Remote Control folder)